willowsystems/rRDFj.js/README.markdown

 ## Adding rRDFj.js to your page

+Since this library builds upon Underscore.js, you need to expose rRDFj to Underscore.js

 The library can be pulled into the page as regular script:

+	<script src="path/to/underscore.js"></script>
 	<script src="path/to/rrdfj.js"></script>

 Or as AMD-compatible module:

-    require(['rrdfj'], function(rRDFj){
+    // rRDFj internally require( ['underscore']
+    // make sure you have set the path to 'underscore' in your config or defined it as such ahead of time. require(['rrdfj'], function(rRDFj){
         var d = rRDFj(mydataobject)
         ...